emnbdx/ellestmanuelle/README.md

 ## Build instructions

-You need composer (https://getcomposer.org/download/) get dependancies
+You need composer (https://getcomposer.org/download/) to get dependancies

 To install package